jimbro1000/tdd-training-katas/src/site/markdown/Documentation/TestingInIsolation.md

 execution escaping to other classes.
 There are some things that need to be understood about mocking and the different types of "mocks" are used.

-Martin Fowler provided a detailed explanation of the differences back in 2004:
-[Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html)
+Martin Fowler provided a detailed explanation of the differences back in 2004 in [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html)

 ### Stubs

 A stub object is a replacement for a functional class/object with very simple scripted responses to cover some necessary scenario typically irrespective of input.
-Typically only a single response to input is provided.
+Typically only a _single_ response to input is provided.

+### Spies

+A spy is a specialist variation on any of the other categories (typically a stub) that records information about how it is used, such as number of times called, parameters provided on a call, etc.

 ### Dummy

-A dummy object contains no behaviour and exists only to satisfy an otherwise redundant value.
+A dummy object contains <u>no behaviour</u> and exists only to satisfy an otherwise redundant value.
 There is no internal logic and usually returned values are null or defaults.

-### Spies

-A spy is a specialist variation on any of the other categories (typically a stub) that records information about how it is used, such as number of times called, parameters provided on a call, etc.

 ### Fake